mahilab/Syntacts/README.md

 ### If you came for the GUI and/or Python/C#/Unity bindings...
 - Check the [Releases](https://github.com/mahilab/Syntacts/releases) for the latest pre-compiled binaries.
 - Run the GUI exectuable.
-On Windows, you may receive a "Windows protected your PC screen".
+On Windows, you may receive a "Windows protected your PC" screen.
 Click "More info", then "Run anyway".
 - Bindings:
   - For **Python**, run `example.py`
-  - For **C#**, build and run `Example.cs` from the command line with `dotnet run`
+  - For **C#**, build and run `csharp.csproj` from the command line with `dotnet run`
   - For **Unity**, open `Demo.unity`

 ### If you came for the C++ version...